Skip to content

 ephemeralIf true, don’t record in interaction history (useful for tab completion)

-readOnlyIf true, disable mutation tools (create, update, delete).
+readOnlyIf true, disable mutation tools (create, update, move, delete).
 Use for questions.

 parentInteractionIdParent interaction in the conversation tree.
 Omit to auto-continue from the active leaf.
 Pass null to start a new root-level branch.
 Pass a specific ID to branch from that point (edit/reroll).

 attachmentsFiles to attach (File, Blob, or { data, contentType }).
-Uploaded to the media store via uploadMedia().
-Resulting URLs are stored on the interaction’s attachments field for UI rendering.
+Stored as authenticated space files; resulting rool-machine:/rool-drive/... references are stored on the interaction’s attachments field for UI rendering.
 The AI can interpret images (JPEG, PNG, GIF, WebP, SVG), PDFs, text-based files (plain text, Markdown, CSV, HTML, XML, JSON), and DOCX documents.
-Other file types are uploaded and stored but the AI cannot read their contents.
+Other file types are uploaded and stored but the AI cannot natively consume their contents, only use shell tools on them.

 Effort Levels